Core

 Thanks to the plugin architecture and the timeside namespace, it is possible to develop your own plugin independently and outside the core module.

 An extensive example of what you can do is available in the Dummy plugin example.
-To link it to the core, you simply need to clone it into the lib/plugins/ folder like this:
+To link it to the core, you simply need to clone it into the lib/plugins/

 git clone https://github.com/Ircam-WAM/TimeSide-Dummy.git lib/plugins/